markolalovic/latent2likert/README.md

 # responsesR
-This repository contains R package called *responsesR* for simulalation of Likert-scale data in R. Using optimal discretization and skew-normal distribution we can simulate symmetrically or asymmetrically distributed Likert scale item responses while maintaining the relationship between variables with nice mathematical properties.
+This repository contains an R package called *responsesR* for simulation of Likert-scale data in R. Using optimal discretization and skew-normal distribution we can simulate symmetrically or asymmetrically distributed Likert scale item responses while maintaining the relationship between variables with nice mathematical properties.

 &nbsp;